ljc1999/team-dashboard/README.md

-# easterdash
+# Team Dashboard

+The team dashboad to track progress over the Mission to Mars programme.

 ### MUCH WOW!!!

-Look at all these libraries I cobbled together and tests I didn't write!
+Look at all these libraries Barry cobbled together and tests he didn't write!

-### SO AMAZE!!!

-Check out these commit messages!

 ### VERY UNFINISHED!!!

 Need to add a sync to remote couchDB backend.
-AKA The Boringest Bit.

 If this gets any bigger than two pages, or is going to be used again, re-add karma to the grunt test task and write some tests ya lazy scoundrel.